pliniker/mo-gc/doc/Project-RFC.md

 GC in a specific instance may well be simpler than managing unsafe code and lifetimes directly in Rust, if the runtime overhead is acceptable.

-This hybrid reference-counting/tracing garbage collector is aimed at minimizing pause times and providing an API with the familiarity of [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) on the root smart pointers.
+This [hybrid][2] reference-counting/tracing garbage collector is aimed at minimizing pause times and providing an API with the familiarity of [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) on the root smart pointers.